tradingstrategy-ai/tradingview-defi-strategy/README.md

- # TradingView and Coinbase to DeFi and Trader Joe algorithmic trading strategy porting
+ # Porting PineScript-based trading strategies to DeFi

 This is an example Python project on how to convert TradingView-based PineScript algorithmic trading strategies to [TradingStrategy.ai](https://tradingstrategy.ai) [Python format](https://tradingstrategy.ai/docs/).